alvaromartinez986/newsgrid/README.md

 # Newsgrid
-Html and css exercise to manage grids. \n
+Html and css exercise to manage grids. <br />
 See the page in https://alvaromartinez986.github.io/newsgrid/